macejiko/rf_boilerplate/README.md

 ## Install

 1. `virtualenv .venv && source .venv/bin/activate`
-2. `pip install -r requirements.txt`
+2. `pip install -r requirements.robot`

 ## Run Tests
-`pybot -d report -b debug.txt test_cases/`
+`pybot -d report -b debug.robot test_cases/`

 ## Debug and Reports

 After test execution `report/` dir will be created with HTML reports.
 For another types of reports (e.g. JUNIT) you should provide appropriate options to `pybot`

 - HTML and all another reports will be saved to `report/` dir
-- Debug info will be in file `report/debug.txt`
+- Debug info will be in file `report/debug.robot`

 ## Files structure